-- Infected users on both desktop and mobile convert over two times more frequently than clean users after Online Journey Hijacking has been blocked from interrupting their online experience.
+- Infected users on both desktop and mobile convert over two times more frequently than clean users after Customer Journey Hijacking has been blocked from interrupting their online experience.

 - Checkout abandonment rates were dramatically lower for infected users that had unauthorized ad injections blocked from disrupting them at the last stage of their journey.

-While Online Journey Hijacking is impacting both desktop and mobile users, the proportion of this phenomenon differs between devices.
+While Customer Journey Hijacking is impacting both desktop and mobile users, the proportion of this phenomenon differs between devices.